Embarcadero/ComparisonResearch/calculator/Calculator Specification.md

 ### Electron Specific

 For basic calculator functionality it should be enough to create this as a pure web app in a sandboxed browser window.
-Include clipboard functionality.
+Including clipboard functionality.

 You can reference [this project](https://www.youtube.com/watch?v=La87CRt6CpY).